The Fullerton Hotel Singapore

 Any time’s a good time to go to Singapore.
 Practically on the equator, Singapore is constantly warm (the temperature never drops below 20°C) and humid and gets fairly steady year-round rainfall.
 The wettest months are supposedly November to January, when it’s also a degree or two cooler, while the driest are supposedly May to July, but in reality there is little distinction between the seasons.

-Call us on to start planning your holiday to The Fullerton Singapore or take a look at our itineraries to Singapore
+To start planning your holiday to The Fullerton Hotel Singapore

 The grand, colonial Fullerton Hotel has been beautifully transformed from the old Singapore post office into a luxury iconic city hotel and has a prominent location on Singapore's river just a stone's throw from Boat Quay and the marina.